icecube/FIRESONG/README.md

 the exploration of the luminosity vs. local density plane (aka Kowalski plot).

+More examples are included in the `notebooks` directory.

 # Tests
 All unittest could be run by